damponsah20/QUALITY-CONTROL/README.md

 # QUALITY-CONTROL
-This script provides insights into calculating the percentage of data available for analysis
+This script provides insights into calculating the percentage of data available and unavailable for analysis